-Local Preference - Limited Homeless Preference (5 points)
+Local Preference - Limited Homeless Preference (8 points)

-The HACB limits the number of families that qualify for a homeless preference to thirty (30) families.
-Families must be under case management of a Butte County Continuum of Care organization.
+The HACB limits the number of families that qualify for a homeless preference sixty-five (65) families.
+Families must be under case management of a Butte Countywide Continuum of Care or Dos Rios Continuum of Care (Glenn County) organization.
 Homeless verification will be provided by the organization providing the case management.
-Once the HACB is serving thirty (30) families under the preference, and one family leaves the program, the next family on the waiting list who meets the preference criteria will be served.
-If there is no one on the waiting list who meets the preference criteria, the waiting list will be reopened for applicants that qualify for that preference or if kept open, the HACB will reach out to the Butte County Continuum of Care organizations for referrals to the waiting list for applicants that qualify for the preference following guidelines set forth in Section 4.II.C.
+Once the HACB is serving sixty-five (65) families under the preference, and one family leaves the program, the next family on the waiting list who meets the preference criteria will be served.
+If there is no one on the waiting list who meets the preference criteria, the waiting list will be reopened for applicants that qualify for that preference or if kept open, as determined in accordance with prioritization established by the Coordinated Entry system.
+The family must be referred to the HACB by a homeless service provider through the Coordinated Entry based on their VI-SPDAT score.